 - If W_TS(X) > TS(T), then abort and reject T and reject the operation, else

 - If W_TS(X) <= TS(T), then execute the R_item(X) operation of T and set R_TS(X) to the larger of TS(T) and current R_TS(X).

-Whenever the Basic TO algorithm detects twp conflicting operation that occur in incorrect order, it rejects the later of the two operation by aborting the Transaction that issued it.
+Whenever the Basic TO algorithm detects two conflicting operations that occur in an incorrect order, it rejects the latter of the two operations by aborting the Transaction that issued it.
 Schedules produced by Basic TO are guaranteed to be conflict serializable.
-Already discussed that using Timestamp, can ensure that our schedule will be deadlock free.
+Already discussed that using Timestamp can ensure that our schedule will be deadlock free.

-One drawback of Basic TO protocol is that it Cascading Rollback is still possible.
+One drawback of the Basic TO protocol is that Cascading Rollback is still possible.
 Suppose we have a Transaction T1 and T2 has used a value written by T1.
-If T1 is aborted and resubmitted to the system then, T must also be aborted and rolled back.
+If T1 is aborted and resubmitted to the system then, T2 must also be aborted and rolled back.
 So the problem of Cascading aborts still prevails.

 Let’s gist the Advantages and Disadvantages of Basic TO protocol:

-- Timestamp Ordering protocol ensures serializablity since the precedence graph will be of the form:
+- Timestamp Ordering protocol ensures serializability since the precedence graph will be of the form:

 Image – Precedence Graph for TS ordering

 - Timestamp protocol ensures freedom from deadlock as no transaction ever waits.

 - But the schedule may not be cascade free, and may not even be recoverable.